ithinkandicode/JYDGE-Enhanced-Mod/README.md

-# JYDGE Enhanced (Mod)
+# JYDGE Enhanced Mod

 A huge mod for the game JYDGE, by 10tons.
+Includes 20 new items and a ton of tweaks.

 Includes all changes from [JYDGE Recalibrated](https://www.nexusmods.com/jydge/mods/2), by Illamasqua.
 Be sure to read that mod's description to see what else has changed.